memri/schema/predicateHierarchy/predicate/version/description.md

-The version of the CreativeWork embodied by a specified resource.
+The last version loaded from the server.